 Not ideal for expensive Champagne

 Entertaining for a crowd?
-Whether you’re tying the knot, celebrating a graduation, or toasting to an anniversary, a dash of Champagne is always in order.
-But who wants to purchase and clean dozens of crystal glasses?
-This set of plastic Champagne glasses channels all the energy of a traditional flute, without the fuss of real glass.
+Whether you’re tying the knot, celebrating a graduation, or toasting to an anniversary, a dash of Champagne is always in order—but who wants to purchase and clean dozens of crystal glasses?
+This set of plastic Champagne glasses channels all the energy of a traditional flute but without the fuss of real glass.
 The elegant gold rim and funky glitter design add a little sparkle to any cocktail hour and will look nice in photos.

-At 6.5 ounces per glass, there is more than enough room for a celebratory Champagne toast in each glass.
+Our tester found that this glass shines in certain situations.
+They’re glittering, festive, and fun to sip from, particularly on New Year’s Eve.
+With a large crowd, these glasses will save you time cleaning and picking up broken glasses.
+At 6.5 ounces each, there is more than enough room for a celebratory toast in each glass.
 They're made with heavy-duty durable plastic and have 36 glasses per package.
-When the night is finished, the glasses can be hand washed for future events or recycled.
+When the night is finished, they can be hand washed for future events or recycled.